Evolution vs. modern culture

 There is an urgency to this work of healing ourselves, because our health and the health of the planet are inextricably intertwined.
 Re-aligning with Nature is not a platitude, it is a necessity.
 A s environmental activist Joanna Macy says, "the earth is our larger body."
 To heal ourselves, we must heal the planet, and to heal the planet, we must heal ourselves and each other, and honor our interdependence with all life.

 The principles are universal, but everyone is unique.
-We all come with different strengths and challenges.
-I can help you find and implement the strategies that will give you the most leverage on your healing journey.
+What changes are you interested in making?
+I can help you uncover your motivation, discover your strengths, and find and implement the strategies that will give you the most leverage on your healing journey.